irudnyts/irudnyts.github.io/_posts/2017-04-25-Dortmund-real-estate-market-analysis.md

 ```

-After the data had been collected, we need to tidy it.
+Having collected all the required data, we need to tidy it.
 The desired values are wrapped into ugly strings of spaces and slashes.
 By using the fucntion `str_match` of `stringr` package and regular expressions we squeeze desired values and coerce them from characters to numerics (also changing `,` to `.` for decimal point):

 ```r
 property$price <- str_match(string = property$price,